MicahElliott/dircolors/README.md

 command to accomplish it.
 Then any commands that use the standard will use your specified colors.

-Should support most any 256-color capable terminal.
+Should support most any 256-color capable terminal, and supports several shells, like Zsh, Bash, Fish, and even Nushell.

-This is useful for:
+Coloring files/dirs is useful for:

 - seeing important files stand out
 - differentiating certain source files
 - semi-hiding some unimportant temp or binary files
 - supporting new file types that you might invent (languages, specs, etc)
+- conventionalizing files that indicate problems/processing (`bug`, `core`, etc)

 ## Usage